 Faculty’s Research Goes Underwater with Combat Wounded Veteran Challenge

 Assistant Professor Duffy Felmlee joined combat-wounded veterans underwater to observe how they use balance and other strategies to perform tasks.
-Felmlee, with University of Harford graduate Michael McCauley, an orthotist/prosthetist and researcher, also attached sensors to the veterans’ legs to observe movement.
+Felmlee, with University of Hartford graduate Michael McCauley, an orthotist/prosthetist and researcher, also attached sensors to the veterans’ legs to observe movement.
 The goal of the research is to increase the body of knowledge in regard to swimming with a prosthesis.